BetsyJ314/BJNCourseraGCDWeek4Project/README.md

 The training data consists of 70% of the volunteers and the test data 30%.

 Data and CodeBook - For each record it is provided:
 - X_train and X_test: A 561-feature vector with time and frequency domain variables.
+It's a large file that can be retrieved here: http://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 - features.txt: A list of the 561 measures
 	Note: t represents time, and f represents frequency